RedChimera/IWD2EE/readme.md

 The druid shapeshifting feats are also changed.
 They now allow druids to shapeshift into Blink Dogs, Rhinocerous Beetles, and a swarm of insects as in the Creeping Doom spell.

 Rogues: Rogues get +1 luck every 5 levels.
 They won't have the sustained damage output a warrior has, but they'll be able to land some very wicked sneak attacks (luck in IWD2 increases the chance of a critical hit).

+Class Revisions also revises some of the thieving skills:

+- Pick Pockets: As in PnP, pickpocketing someone involves two rolls: one to determine if you're caught, and the other to determine if you are able to take the item.
+Any item could potentially be stolen, including equipped items (the DC depends on the item slot and whether the item is equipped; stealing from one of their regular inventory slots is easy, but stealing an equipped weapon is very hard, and stealing an equipped suit of armor is basically impossible, with a DC of 70, on which a 20 doesn't guarantee success).
+In addition, when you pickpocket someone, you see a list of the droppable items they have in their inventory, along with the chance of stealing each one and the chance of getting away with it.
+Items that are easier to steal and less likely to get you caught are stolen first.

+- Open Lock: The lockpicking system has been revised to be more like Baldur's Gate, in that picking locks is easier but forcing them open is harder, and there isn't much variance to the roll: if you aren't able to get it open after a couple of tries, you probably can't.
+Also, picking locks gives you experience.

+- Disable Device: Disarming traps gives you experience.

 Monks: Monks now get much faster and more accurate unarmed attacks, and their attack damage progresses more logically.
 Their base damage caps at 1d8+5, but they start with 2 attacks per round and gain an additional attack per round every 3 levels (up to 18 attacks per round at level 49).
 Their Deflect Arrows ability now lets them take no damage from the first missile attack that would hit them each round.
 Wholeness of Body now restores HP equal to the character's monk level * their Wisdom bonus, and can be used once per 7 levels.
 Quivering Palm can affect enemies higher level than the monk, and monks gain an additional use of Quivering Palm every 6 levels after level 15.
 Monks also get Abundant Step at level 10, a teleportation effect.